-The University of New South Wales has a policy of equal opportunity in education and seeks wherever possible to ensure maximum participation of students with disabilities.
+The University's policy of equal opportunity in education includes seeking wherever possible to ensure maximum participation of students with disabilities.

 The University offers a range of assistance: examination support; specialized equipment; educational support; parking provisions; library assistance.

 A Resource Guide for students and staff with disabilities and a map showing wheelchair access is available from the Adviser to Students with Disabilities, the EEO Unit, the Library and the Students Union.